Field Education & Training

 The Assessment and Planning Conference (A & P)

 This annual conference, held toward the end of the second semester, is a unique feature of the MSPP program, and of major importance to MSPP students.
-Each student meets with their Advisor, a fellow student, their current Field Education Supervisor, as well as the next year’s Field Education Supervisor.
+Each student meets with their Advisor, a fellow student, their current Field Placement Supervisor, as well as the next year’s Field Placement Supervisor.
 In that meeting, communications about the student and evaluations of their work are reviewed and formal recommendations regarding academic and field work are made.

 In the spring, your current supervisee and/or the MSPP trainee you have selected for the following academic year will approach you to set a time for the A & P conference.
 We try to be sensitive to field supervisor’s schedules in arranging the meetings.
 Coordinating schedules, however, is often difficult, so please anticipate this request around April.
 Your input at the conference is essential.
 While designed to meet students’ needs, the A & P’s have, in fact, proven to be enormously gratifying for faculty and field supervisors as well.